-If you own a mobile home and rent a lot in a mobile home park, it is crucial
+If you own a mobile home and rent a lot, it is crucial that you understand

-that you understand your rights as a mobile home park tenant.
-Evictions
+your rights as a mobile home park tenant.
+Evictions are serious matters.

-are serious matters.
-The owner or operator, otherwise known as the landlord,
+The owner or operator, otherwise known as the landlord, of the mobile

-of the mobile park you are renting a lot in can evict you, but he or she
+park you are renting a lot in can evict you, but he or she must have just

-must have just cause to do so.
-Your landlord cannot evict you just because
+cause to do so.
+Your landlord cannot evict you because your lease is coming

-your lease is ending, though he or she can increase it at the end of the
+to an end, though he or she can increase it when the lease is ending as

 Arm yourself with knowledge and learn what actions could provide your landlord